- Sports and Recreation»

-Dennis Eckersley of the Boston Red Sox, Chicago Cubs, and Oakland Athletics is a member of the Hall of Fame who is only one of two players who have won 20 games and had 50 save seasons.
+Dennis Eckersley of the Boston Red Sox, Chicago Cubs, and Oakland Athletics is a member of the Hall of Fame who is only one of two players who has won 20 games and had 50 save seasons.
 In a career from 1975-1998, Eckersley led Oakland to the World Series in 1989.
-He was a 6 time all-star with a career 197-171 record.
+He was a 6-time all-star with a career 197-171 record.
 His career ERA was 3.50 and Dennis finished with 390 saves.

 2. Rich "Goose" Gossage:

 "Goose" Gossage was the first of the great closers and pitched for the Yankees and 8 other teams during his career from 1972-1994.
 I'll always remember Gossage as being the feared clutch closer for the Yankees in the early 80s.
 Besides leading the Yankees to the past season, he was an 8-time all-star with a career 124-107 record and 3.01 ERA.
 In 1002 games played, Gossage saved 310 games and had 1,502 strike outs.

 Other notable pitchers from the 1980s were Scott McGregor of the Orioles, Rollie Fingers of the Brewers, Len Barker of the Indians, and others too numerous to mention.

 The 1980s featured great players from the American League.
 All of my selected players definitely deserve a place in the Hall of Fame.
 A case can also be made for other deserving all-stars that I have not included.

 Baseball All-Stars of the 80s

 Major League baseball was fun to watch in the 50s.
 I was only a kid and had just seen my first games at Milwaukee County Stadium.
 In this hub I list my 50s National League baseball all-stars.